Joe7M/SmallBasicPIGPIO/docs/setup.md

 ## Install SmallBasicPIGPIO

-The SmallBasicPIGPIO plugin is already compiled and available as a library.
+The SmallBasicPIGPIO plugin is already compiled for 32 bit system and available as a library.
 Since you used already "git" to install SmallBASIC, we will again use it to install the plugin.
 Open again a console and copy paste the following commands one at a time:

 ```
 cd ~